opendatadurban/cdo-toolkit-standard/_pages/cdo-toolkit-standard-fork.md

 ---
 permalink: /fork
 layout: page
-title: How to create a data standard
+title: How to create a your standard
 description: How to create your own version of this standard
 ---